albgei/gamedevs/SRS.md

 The development will follow the common clean code standards and naming conventions.
 Also we will create a definition of d which will be added here as soon as its complete.

 ## 4. Supporting Information
-For any further information you can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).
+For any further information you can contact the Art+Game Team or check our [Art+Game Blog](https://github.com/albgei/gamedevs/index).
 The Team Members are:
-- Celina Adam
+- Danilo Mischke
-- Inga Batton
+- Beraat Tasdelen
-- Nils Krehl
+- Albert Geisbauer
-- Denis Reibel
+- Eduard-Mihai Badacin
 <!-- Picture-Link definitions: -->
 [OUCD]: https://github.com/IB-KA/CommonPlayground/blob/master/UseCaseDiagramCP.png "Overall Use Case Diagram"